UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

 Enter MFA (authy token).

-You will be directed to the On-prem SRE landing page.
+If you have multiple projects in SRE, you will be directed to the On-prem SRE landing page.

 <figure markdown>
   ![landing](img/landing.png)
   <figcaption> </figcaption>
 </figure>

 In the landing page, select your project from the drop-down menu.
-All the projects you have access to will be displayed in the drop-down.
-Select the one you need to work with.

 <figure markdown>
   ![choosing_project](img/choosing_project.png)
   <figcaption> </figcaption>
 </figure>

+This will lead you to the SRE main menu.
+(If you have only single project in SRE, upon logging in you will be directed to SRE main menu).

 ## Analysing Data